WDSU: Programming

 WDSU serves as the local over-the-air broadcaster of Monday Night Football games involving the New Orleans Saints, airing simulcasts of ESPN-televised games that are not aired on WGNO through ABC's national simulcast.
 WDSU's corporate parent, Hearst Communications, holds a 20% ownership stake in ESPN (the network's remaining ownership interest is held by The Walt Disney Company), and the company has right of first refusal for simulcasts of ESPN's NFL telecasts in a team's home market, which it has never declined for WDSU (in these situations, the station reschedules NBC's Monday lineup).
 The station also provides additional game analysis from former Saints coach Jim E. Mora.
-Prior to 2006, when NBC gained the rights to Sunday night games, WDSU also aired Saints games from 1970 to 1997 whenever the team played host to an AFC team at Tulane Stadium/the Superdome, via NBC's contract to broadcast AFC games in those years.
+Prior to 2006, when NBC gained the rights to Sunday night games, WDSU also aired Saints games from 1973 to 1997 whenever the team played host to an AFC team at Tulane Stadium/the Superdome (if the game was sold out 72 hours prior to kickoff; otherwise, the broadcast was blacked out in New Orleans and Baton Rouge under NFL rules), via NBC's contract to broadcast AFC games in those years.
 The station also provided local coverage of Super Bowl IX, which was hosted at Tulane Stadium, and Super Bowls XV and XX, both of which were hosted at the Superdome.
-Beginning in 2025, WDSU will air select New Orleans Pelicans games as part of NBC's contact with the NBA.
+Since 2025, WDSU has aired select New Orleans Pelicans games as part of NBC's contact with the NBA.

 The station was unusual in airing Maury from its September 1991 premiere, carrying the show for 27 years until September 2018, despite the program taking a tabloid/conflict focus in the late 1990s and becoming universally associated with affiliates of smaller networks such as The WB, UPN and The CW.
 WDSU ended carriage of the show upon the launch of a noon newscast, effectively leaving the program off the station schedule, though it quickly found a new home in the market on WNOL-TV.